I told Jesus I would walk in stride with Him. But I find myself stumbling into disobedience, responding like a stubborn, know-it-all toddler.

 My soul clings to You; Your right hand upholds me.
 Psalm 63:8 NASB

 Obedience causes me to link arms with Jesus and walk in stride with Him.
 Disobedience causes my steps to be off sync.
 I don’t want to be disobedient.
-It destroys the anointing, and other has consequences as well.Obedience causes me to link arms with Jesus and walk in stride with Him.
+It decreases the anointing, and other has consequences as well.Obedience causes me to link arms with Jesus and walk in stride with Him.
 Click To Tweet

 So how do I obey God?
 Read my post Obeying God When the Struggle Is Real where I unpack some practical ways.